taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 4: Uploading Images in FrameMaker.md

 # Uploading Images to a Work Instruction in FrameMaker

-> **NOTE:** This section will provide details on adding images to Accuray work instruction in Adobe FrameMaker.
+> This section will provide details on adding images to Accuray work instruction in Adobe FrameMaker.

 ## An Overview of How Images in FrameMaker Operate